Rules and Regulations

 On top of the SASA rules, the club imposes extra rules for swimmers and crew.
 Briefly, the main swim rules are:

-- If the accompanying boat is unable to keep close to the swimmer, because of weather conditions or nay other reason, the Referee will order the swimmer and crew to terminate the swim on safety grounds.
+If the accompanying boat is unable to keep close to the swimmer, because of weather conditions or any other reason, the Referee will order the swimmer and crew to terminate the swim on safety grounds.

-- First time entrants are advised to have completed a one mile open water swim, either in training or competition during the six months leading up to the Championships.
-Entries are only definitely accepted after this condition has been complied with and reliable vouched for.
+First time entrants are advised to have completed a one mile open water swim, either in training or competition during the six months leading up to the Championships.
+Entries are only definitely accepted after this condition has been complied with and reliably vouched for.